lyokha/nginx-haskell-module/examples/conditionalRoutingWithRemoteDB/README.md

 request: e.g. GET arguments, the request body, cookies, headers etc. Handler *fromRemoteDB* accepts address of the database and a list of key/value pairs.
-It traverses the list from its head: if a key is empty then it returns the non-empty value as is, if the key and the value are not empty then it asks destination from the remote database, otherwise if a value is empty then it skips to the next pair.
+It traverses the list from its head: if a key is empty then it returns the non-empty value as is, if the key and the value are not empty then it asks for destination from the remote database, otherwise if a value is empty then it skips to the next pair.
 If the remote database returns empty string then it also skips to the next pair.